marilynpesantez/sample_repo/README.md

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-* Sales figures peak towards the end of the year, suggesting a holiday season effect due to a higher universal demand for gift-ware. **The compay should double down on promotions, discounts, and advertising spend during November and December to take advantage of these seasonality effects.**
+* Sales revenue and order volume rise experience a month-over-month  figures peak towards the end of the year, suggesting a holiday seasonality effect from a higher universal demand for gift-ware. **The company should double down on promotions, discounts, and advertising spend during November and December to take advantage of these seasonality effects.**

-* AOV dips from January to March, picking pack up through to the end of the year and peaking in November to December.
+* AOV dips from January to March, picking back up through to its peak in November.
 Customer's are likely buying more expensive or larger quantities of items. . **The business should implement a targeted upsell strategy through pricing and bundling strategies to reward and encourage high-value purchass.**

 * High Sales and Order Volume in the UK. **Consider offering discounts on larer orders or creating bundled packages.
 This could boost average spend per transaction and contribute to substantial revenue growth.**